 This is an interaction design for a flight tracker for iOS.
 The aim was to give the user information regarding their flight as quickly as possible so they can read it in a rush.
 This is provided using clean and bold typography and consistent theming (red meaning the flight is late).
 Plus there's an easter egg to rewind/fast forward the plane along its flight path.

-CoinCalc was one of the first currency converters to embrace material design on Android.
+CoinCalc was one of the first converters to embrace material design.
 It's a lean mean currency-converting machine with beautiful animations to boot.
+The arrows of the switch button even change with the colour of the currency.

 Flush is an app that crowdsources public toilet locations so that when you need to go, you can.
 It has been publicised on radio, TV and numerous top blogs (such as lifehacker.com)